plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_external_products_java.md

 **Prerequisites**
 1. Configure the [Java SDK](https://plenigo.github.io/configuration_java).
-2. Create a product in the plenigo backend.
+2. Create a product in the Frisbii Media Backend.
 In every checkout you need the ID for the corresponding product.

 ```java
 @Controller